mtardy/kubectl-purgectx/README.md

-# Kubectl purgectx
+# kubectl purgectx

-Kubectl purge context removes the context from a kubeconfig file and its associated user and cluster.
+kubectl purge context removes the context from a kubeconfig file and its associated user and cluster.

 ## Installation